 Listening to music has always been a major way for me to decompress or deal with stress.
 This is pretty common—lots of people use music in this way and I didn’t feel any shame in using music as an outlet to escape reality.

-In 2017, I was in the middle of a phase in my life when I was really stressed.
+In 2017, I was in the middle of the worst year of my life.
 I despised my job but I was stuck with it because I needed health insurance.
 My chronic health conditions were getting more painful and harder to deal with.
 During this time I would come home from work, eat dinner, do a minimal amount of housekeeping, and talk to my husband for maybe ten minutes.
 I would then disappear into the dark bedroom, plug in my headphones, and listen to music as high as the volume would go for two or three hours.
 Then I would go to sleep early and still feel like I had been hit by a bus the next day.

 Now, if this had just been a bad night, or even a handful of bad nights, it would have been all right.
 I allow myself to overindulge in things from time to time.
 But the bad nights piled into bad weeks and heaped into bad months.
 What had begun as a comforting, self-soothing escape had turned into an experience that was completely numbing and didn’t feel good at all.
 My writing fell so far behind schedule it added to my discouragement.
 My husband was worried about me.
 He also wasn’t getting anything he needed from our relationship—communication, touch, friendship, anything.